 The old Kuala Lumpur station is around 5 minutes walk away.

-You can walk to the museum as part of my Kuala Lumpur Lake Gardens trail.
+You can walk to Royal Malaysian Police Museum as part of my Kuala Lumpur Lake Gardens trail.